 A dental assistant must receive adequate office-based training by the supervisory dentist to ensure that the dental assistant is aware of all requirements and responsiblities of each duty to be performed.

-To perform expanded functions in the state of Oklahoma under the direct supervision of a licensed dentist, a dental assistant must earn status as an Expanded Duty Dental Assistant (EDDA).
-To qualify, a dental assistant must obtain a permit from the Oklahoma Board of Dentistry (OBD) for each expanded duty that he or she desires to perform.
+To perform expanded functions in the state of Oklahoma under the direct supervision of a licensed dentist, a dental assistant must obtain a permit from the Oklahoma Board of Dentistry (OBD) for each expanded duty that he or she desires to perform.

 Permit applicants must complete expanded duty training in each of the desired functions at a CODA-accredited dental assisting program, or a course by DANB that meets the requirements of the OBD, or a course approved by the OBD.
 Available permits are: